City Unscripted

 Traditional Japanese artifacts and cultural displays at the Osaka Museum Photo by keiko Tokuriki on Unsplash

 The Osaka Museum also covers how Japanese culture evolved differently here compared to Japan's capital city.
-We were always more merchant-focused, more practical, more willing to adapt foreign influences to suit local needs.
+We were always more merchant-focused, more practical, and more willing to adapt foreign influences to suit local needs.

 Contrast between modern Orange Street shops and traditional storefronts nearby Photo by Darina on Unsplash